brenobaptista/blog/src/posts/the-best-way-to-work-with-svgs-in-react.md

 export default GitHub
 ```

 If you need to convert just a few SVGs right now or if you want to test this library, you can play with the [Playground](https://react-svgr.com/playground/).
-But if you actually need to convert a bunch of SVGs at the same time you should read the [Documentation](https://react-svgr.com/docs/getting-started/) to use SVGR as a CLI tool for your project.
+But if you need to convert a bunch of SVGs at the same time you should read the [Documentation](https://react-svgr.com/docs/getting-started/) to use SVGR as a CLI tool for your project.

 ## Accessible SVGs

-There's a [complete guide](https://css-tricks.com/accessible-svgs/) explaining how to create accessible SVGs, but basically you _at least_ need to add a `title` tag to your SVG in order to make it possible for screen readers to understand what the image is about.
+There's a [complete guide](https://css-tricks.com/accessible-svgs/) explaining how to create accessible SVGs.
+Basically, you _at least_ need to add a `title` tag to your SVG to make it possible for screen readers to understand what the image is about.